RensTillmann/super-forms/src/docs/home.md

 ### Examples

-Check out some of the [awesome forms](http://f4d.nl/super-forms/doc/example-forms/) created with Super Forms
+Check out some of the [awesome forms](https://f4d.nl/super-forms/example-forms/) created with Super Forms

 ### Note to developers

-For developers there are many [hooks](super_before_action_hook) available which allows to extend the plugin in any way you could ever imagine.
+For developers there are many [hooks](introduction-hooks) available which allows to extend the plugin in any way you could ever imagine.
 If you think you are missing an important hook, don't hesitate to [contribute](https://github.com/RensTillmann/super-forms/) to the code :kissing_heart:

 ### Help & Support

-**Having issues or additional questions and couldn't find your answer here?**<br />
-Don't hesitate to [Contact](https://codecanyon.net/item/super-forms-drag-drop-form-builder/13979866/support) us and and we will do our best to answer any of your questions or issues.
+Read our [help](support) section to get any questions answered.